 Dropbox Developer Platform

-As the Lead Product Designer on the CI Tools team, I accomplished the design of a customized developer tooling platform that streamlined engineering workflows.
+As the Lead Product Designer on the CI Tools team, I accomplished the design of a developer tooling platform that streamlined engineering workflows.
 The fragmented experience of third-party tools presented an opportunity to create a unified solution tailored to Dropbox needs.
-The outcome was a more functional, visually coherent, and scalable platform that reduced time on task, led to a 60% decrease in support tickets, and achieved a 90% user satisfaction score.
+The outcome was a more functional, visually coherent, and scalable experience that reduced time on task, led to a 60% decrease in support tickets, and achieved a 90% user satisfaction score.
 This translated into measurable gains in engineering efficiency for the business.

 Problem